pbl0/paper-telegram-bridge/README.md

 |         Permission          | Description                                                                                                                           |
 | :-------------------------: | :------------------------------------------------------------------------------------------------------------------------------------ |
 | `tg-bridge.silentjoinleave` | When set to **true** the bot won't send join and leave messages for that player.
 It will also be hidden from the **/online** command. |

+## InteractiveChat-like integration

+Similar behaviour as InteractiveChat plugin which is not a dependency as it can work standalone.
+Commands implented:
+- [inv]
+- [item]